 Aspire’s Sub-ohm tank features a glass tube, RDA style adjustable airflow, and stainless steel cylindrical tip.
 The coil’s resistance is 0.5 ohms: perfect for 20W to 30W mods.

 Actually, it’s perfect for the ESP and may also look sharp on an iStick 30W.
-Tanks like the Kanger Sub-ohm Plus would also fit here, and any other tank with a 510 connector, as this doesn’t have an eGo connector like the new MVP now comes with.
+Like the Kanger Sub-ohm Plus, tanks would also fit here, and any other tank with a 510 connector, as this doesn’t have an eGo connector like the new MVP now comes with.